rubenroo/Chatbot-V1/README.md

 # How it works
 The Chatbot uses a DNN ((Deep Neural Network) to identify patterns in user input and generate a relevant response.
 The NLTK Library in Python is used to extract relevant words from sentences, reduce them to their root form (stemming), and convert them to numerical values (One-Hot Encoding) for use in the neural network.
 The neural network is created using Tensorflow's Tflearn library, and trained on a dataset of user queries and corresponding responses.
 Once trained, the model is able to predict a response to a user's query.

-# Why this project
-I have done the minor Real Fake, Real Impact.
-During the minor, I immersed myself in AI and Digital Humans.
-One of the topics was learning the basics of pyton.
-With the knowledge learned, I created 4 different chatbots.
-Each chatbot was built with different techniques and with  diffrent purposes.

 # What the chatbot can do
 The chatbot demonstrates the techniques mentioned above.
 The following questions are possible: